-Length of Training: Initial and refresher - On-line Training Module or sufficient training/experience to objectively demonstrate competency in the topics listed below.

-Frequency of Training: The Initial Training will be provided within six months of the employee's hire date.
+Length of Training:Initial and refresher - On-line Training Module or sufficient training/experience to objectively demonstrate competency in the topics listed below.Frequency of Training:The Initial Training will be provided within six months of the employee's hire date.
+Until the initial training is completed, no employee shall work in unsupervised positions.
 The Refresher course will be provided annually thereafter.